kaaproject/kaa/doc/Programming-guide/Key-platform-features/Data-collection/Cassandra-log-appender/index.md

 To play around with the the Cassandra log appender:

-1. Open the Data collection demo from Kaa Sandbox and follow the application installation instuctions.
+1. Open the Data collection demo from Kaa Sandbox and follow the application installation instructions.

 2. Log in to the **Administration UI** as a tenant developer, open the **Log appenders** page of the **Data collection** application and click **Add log appender**.